2sic/2sxc-docs/2sxc Docs Generator/basics/look-up/tokens.md

 ## Token Basics

 A token is a piece of text that looks like `[Source:Property]`, which will be replaced by an engine so that it will then be a value.
 For example, `[QueryString:Page]` is replaced with `2` if the current url has `?page=2` in it.
-You can research more about tokens [in older docs here](https://2sxc.org/en/Learn/Token-Templates-and-Views) and in the [full list of standard tokens](https://2sxc.org/dnn-app-demos/en/Apps/Tutorial-Tokens), it's a standard DNN concept.
+You can research more about tokens [in older docs here](https://2sxc.org/en/Learn/Token-Templates-and-Views) and in the [full list of standard tokens](https://2sxc.org/dnn-app-demos/en/Apps/Tutorial-Tokens), it's a standard Dnn concept.

 Internally it uses a LookUp-Engine which itself uses LookUp-Sources - see [](Basics.LookUp.Index.